turingschool/curriculum/tutorials/systems/automation.markdown

 end
 ```

-The benefit of this is more than just cleaner rake file, but also methods that can be used elsewhere in your application, like in a Resque job.
+The benefit of this is more than just a cleaner rake file, you'll have methods that can be used elsewhere in your application, like in a Resque job.
 [TODO: Were we wanting more on the Resque front...not sure what.]

 ### Flexible Tasks

-You've already seen a few examples of calling simple rake tasks, but what if you'd like to pass parameters into your task?
+You've already seen a few examples of calling simple rake tasks, but what if you'd like to pass values into your task?
 You have a few options on that front:

 #### Command Line Arguments